jhardenberg/RainFARM.jl/README.md

 ## Installation

-- Install the content of this package in a directory, e.g. `/opt/julia`
+- Install the content of this package in a directory, e.g. `/opt/julia/RainFARM`
-- Add the modules subdirectory to the julia search path by adding the following line to `.juliarc` in your home directory:
+- Add the `src` subdirectory to the julia search path by adding the following line to `.juliarc` in your home directory:

 ```
-    push!(LOAD_PATH, "/opt/julia/modules")
+    push!(LOAD_PATH, "/opt/julia/RainFARM/src")
 ```

 - launch julia and do: